To sign up to receive traffic alert notifications by email please click here.

 back to top

-In order to improve the air quality in southern Maine, trucks, including truck tractors but excluding pickup trucks, all as defined in 29-A M.R.S.A. §101, may only operate in the two farthest right hand lanes on any section of the Turnpike south of Mile Marker 44, which mile marker is currently located in Scarborough, Maine, that consists of three lanes in each direction.
+In order to improve the air quality in southern Maine, trucks, including truck tractors but excluding pickup trucks, all as defined in 29-A M.R.S.A. §101, may only operate in the two farthest right hand lanes on any section of the Turnpike south of Mile Marker 44 that consists of three lanes in each direction.

 All traffic shall travel the dual or triple lanes to the right of the median strip; travel to the left of the median strip is prohibited.
 All traffic lanes, deceleration lanes, acceleration lanes, shoulders, and other travel ways on the Turnpike are one-way, and all motor vehicles leaving the traffic lanes, to a Toll Plaza or service station, shall leave from the right hand traffic lane to the deceleration lane to the right thereof, and follow the same one-way to such Toll Plaza or service station, and upon leaving a service station or entering the Turnpike from a Toll Plaza shall do so by way of the acceleration lane and shall enter the right traffic lane with care.

-Signs will be posted at parking areas prohibiting, restricting or indicating the length of time that a motor vehicle may remain parked in those areas, the purposes for which a vehicle may be parked in such area or placing other conditions upon the use of said area for parking.
+Signs will be posted at parking areas governing the length of time that a motor vehicle may remain parked in those areas, the purposes for which a vehicle may be parked in such area or placing other conditions upon the use of said area for parking.
 Use of any posted parking area constitutes agreement to abide by the conditions or restrictions posted and it is a violation of these rules to park or allow one's vehicle to be parked in violation of any posted condition or restriction.
-Any motor vehicle parked or standing in an Authority parking area will be parked in designated spaces wholly within the lines provided and not otherwise.
-Unless otherwise posted, parking at concession areas is permitted only for the use of the facilities there and only for so long as use of the facilities requires.
-Unless otherwise posted, parking at Park and Rides is permitted only for the purpose of commuting as posted or as otherwise defined in the Authority's then current Park and Ride Policy, a copy of which available at http://www.Maineturnpike.com or by contacting the Maine Turnpike Authority.
+Any motor vehicle parked or standing in an Authority parking area will be parked in designated spaces wholly within the lines provided where possible.
+Parking at concession areas is subject to posted restrictions and is permitted only for the use of the facilities and only for so long as use of the facilities requires.
+Parking for over four hours is prohibited at concession areas, except that commercial vehicle drivers may park at concession areas in designated spaces for up to twelve hours in order to comply with hours of service requirements.
+Parking in spaces provided for electric vehicle charging will be as posted, but in no event will electric vehicles be parked in these spaces for longer than required for the vehicle to fully charge.
+Parking at Park and Rides is permitted only for the purpose of commuting as posted or as otherwise defined in the Authority's then current Park and Ride Policy, a copy of which available at http://www.Maineturnpike.com or by contacting the Maine Turnpike Authority.
 Parking at other Authority facilities is only allowed for persons there on Authority business and only for as long as the conduct of that business requires.

-Notwithstanding any other provision of this section, any motor vehicle which has been abandoned or illegally parked on Authority property or which is parked in a manner which represents a safety hazard or which interferes with Authority operations, including but not limited to maintenance and snow removal operations, may be removed from Authority property at the owners' expense, including but not limited to the payment of any towing and storage fees.
-The Authority shall not be liable for any damages resulting from such removal and nothing in this section will limit the Authority's power to remove vehicles from its property which are, in the Authority's judgment, abandoned, illegally parked, parked in a manner which represents a safety hazard or which interferes with Authority operations.
+Notwithstanding any other provision of this section, any motor vehicle which, in the Authority’s judgment, has been illegally parked on Authority property, which is parked in a manner which represents a safety hazard, or which interferes with Authority operations, including but not limited to maintenance and snow removal operations, may be removed from Authority property at the owners' expense, including but not limited to the payment of any towing and storage fees.
+The Authority shall not be liable for any damages resulting from such removal and nothing in this rule will limit the Authority's power to remove vehicles from its property in accordance with this subsection.

-These rules do not apply to Maine Turnpike Authority personnel, State Police or other emergency personnel parked in the course of their official duties or to other persons specifically exempted by written permit from the Authority for the purposes of performing work on Authority property.
+These rules do not apply to Maine Turnpike Authority personnel, State Police or other emergency personnel parked in the course of their official duties or to other persons specifically exempted by the Authority for the purposes of performing work on Authority property.

 U-Turns at any point on the Turnpike are prohibited.